NervanaSystems/ngraph-python/doc/source/tensorflow.rst

 3. Static-ness

-  - In ngraph, transformer may alter the computation graph at during transformation phase, thus we need to declare all computations before executing any one of them.
-Alternating the imported graph after transformer initialization is not supported.
+  - In ngraph, transformer may alter the computation graph during transformation phase, thus we need to declare all computations before executing any one of them.
+Altering the imported graph after transformer initialization is not supported.
   - TensorFlow allows dynamic parameters to its ops.
-For example, the kernel size of a ``Conv2d`` of can be results from another computation.
+For example, the kernel size of a ``Conv2d`` can be results from another computation.
 Since ngraph needs to know dimension information prior to execution to allocate memory, dynamic parameters is not supported in importer.